pupil-labs/pupil-docs/user-docs/pupil-player.md

 > {{< video-youtube embed-url="https://www.youtube.com/embed/9x9h98tywFI" >}}

 This plugin uses fiducial markers ([apriltag](https://april.eecs.umich.edu/software/apriltag.html)) to build a 3d model of the environment and track the headset's pose within it.
+See the [surface tracking section](#surface-tracking) for images of the markers to download.

 See the [detailed data format section](#detailed-data-format) for more information about the exported data.